blackchip-org/lfs-rpm/README.md

 sudo dnf install podman rpmdevtools
 ```

-To test the image in a virtual machine, install QEMU with:
+To test the image in a virtual machine, install:

 ```
 sudo dnf install qemu-kvm virt-manager